Seeed-Studio/wiki-documents/docs/Grove-Water_Atomization.md

 <div class="admonition note">
 <p class="admonition-title">Note</p>
-We also need a Grove - Touch Sensor in this demo and also connect it to A5(Use as digital pin).
+We also need a Grove - Touch Sensor in this demo and also connect it to D5.
 </div>

 1.Copy code below to Arduino IDE editor.